derricw/asciisciit/README.md

     $ pip install .

-You can also install from pypi but the version there is older and doesn't support py3.
+You can also install from pypi.

     $ pip install asciisciit